 Windsor Downs Nature Reserve

 Windsor Downs Nature Reserve was created in September 1990.
 It covers an area of 363ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Highlights: This reserve featuring a historic windmill and water tank protects a number of endangered plant communities and includes species such as the broad-leafed ironbark, grey box, scribbly gum, narrow-leafed angophora, pea flowers and a species of geebung.
 Several bird species have been recorded - the red-capped and hooded robins, white-winged choughs, buff-rumped and yellow-tailed thornbills and the endangered regent honeyeater - which are usually found in the drier habitats of the central west slopes.

 Activities: You can experience rich and varied bird-life from the flat and wheelchair-accessible Richmond Road and Surprise trails (assistance may be required on some sections).
 Wheelchair access to the park is from Mr Corns Trail off Sanctuary Drive.

 Access: 3.5 km south of Windsor between the suburbs of Bligh Park and Berkshire Park (36 km North west of Sydney).
 Access the reserve via Sanctuary Drive and Surprise Crescent.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.